Alisyaifudin/estimating-distance/readme.md

 Estimating disctance by using parallax from Gaia Catalogue.
-This repo is following Bailer-Jones (2015) recipe to calculate distances.
+This repo follows Bailer-Jones (2015) recipe to calculate distances.

+### Requirements
+- Astropy
+- Numpy
+- Scipy
+- Matplotlib

 ### License
 [BSD 3-Clause License](./LICENSE)

-### References
+### Reference
 - Bailer-Jones, C. A. (2015).
 Estimating distances from parallaxes.
 Publications of the Astronomical Society of the Pacific, 127(956), 994.